 What is Rail Baron® now?

-Answer: Rail Baron® is now an internationally registered
+Answer: Rail Baron® is now a registered trademark of

 Is the old Rail Baron board game currently being published?